twojineric/TestCaseGen/README.md

 # TestCaseGen
  Website that generates formatted test cases for programs

 ## Arrays
- Generates lists of numbers of a certain length in a certain range.
+ Has options for delimiters, start and end characters and various datatypes including integers, floating point numbers, strings and characters.

 ## Coming Soon!
- 2D Arrays, support for more data types, sorted lists and many more options.
+ 2D Arrays, sorted lists, and generating multiple testcases at a time.

+ ---
+ Eric Jin 2020